kkolyan/fyrox_lite_lua/README.md

 3. Run editor: `cargo run --release -p editor-lua --manifest-path $FYROX_LITE_HOME/Cargo.toml`.
 4. Run game without editor: `cargo run --release -p executor-lua --manifest-path $FYROX_LITE_HOME/Cargo.toml`.

+### How to write scripts now
+The best available documentation for now is the [demo game](lua/examples/guards).

+There are two kind of scripts:
+1. Node scripts (for instance [Bullet.lua](lua/examples/guards/scripts/Bullet.lua)), that in general replicates [Fyrox Scripts](https://fyrox-book.github.io/scripting/script.html).
+They can be attached to nodes in scene editor and configured via inspector.
+2. Global scripts (for instance [Game.lua](lua/examples/guards/scripts/Game.lua)).
+These scripts purpose to load scene initially and share global state between node scripts.
+It is somewhat close to [Fyrox Plugin](https://fyrox-book.github.io/scripting/plugin.html), but without technical things like scripts registration.

+There is [Lua Annotation](lua/annotations/fyrox-lite.lua) file, that can serve as Lite API reference of some sort.

 ## For contributors

 ### Lite API